 One fun pre-Christmas activity to try is ice skating.
 Youngsters and the young-at-heart can pull on the skates at specially built ice rinks in many towns and cities, including Locarno, Lucerne, Lausanne and Chur.

 At St. Gallen you can witness Switzerland’s finest Christmas illuminations.
 An installation of 700 stars sparkles above the squares and streets in the Old Town of St.Gallen creating an enchanting festive atmosphere.
-To add to the Christmas ambience, a giant Christmas tree stands in front of the Cathedral.
+To add to the ambience of a Christmas village, St. Gallen’s Cathedral is home to a giant Christmas tree.

 Another Christmas tree worth checking out is the one at Zurich’s main train station.
 The 50-foot tree is decorated with thousands of sparkling Swarovski crystals.